 Work Based Learning

-Work-Based Learning (WBL) is comprised of school-coordinated, workplace experiences that are related to students’ career goals and/or interests, are integrated with instruction, and are performed in partnership with local businesses and organizations.
-WBL experiences enable students to apply classroom instruction in a real-world business or service oriented work environment.
-The Virginia Department of Education (VDOE) recognizes 11 WBL experiences.
-Virginia's career and technical education (CTE) programs include the following components:
+High-quality Work-Based Learning (WBL) is comprised of school-coordinated workplace experiences that are related to students’ career goals and/or interests, are integrated with instruction, and are performed in partnership with local businesses and organizations.
+WBL experiences enable students to apply classroom instruction in a real-world business or service-oriented work environment.
+The Virginia Department of Education (VDOE) recognizes 11 high-quality WBL experiences.
+Work-Based Learning Opportunities in Virginia (Word) gives a summary of the criteria for each WBL experience.

+Virginia’s career and technical education (CTE) programs include the following components:

 Classroom instruction – the essential component for students to master the academic and technical competencies, attitudes, and work ethic necessary for career success and lifelong learning

-WBL experiences – opportunities for students to apply and refine knowledge, attitudes and skills through professionally coordinated and supervised work experience directly related to career goals
+WBL experiences – opportunities for students to apply and refine knowledge, attitudes, and skills through professionally coordinated and supervised work experience directly related to career goals

 The WBL experience component builds on the benefits of the other two components by assisting students with the transition from the classroom to the workplace.
 Students’ knowledge, skills, and attitudes are enhanced by participation in supervised, authentic experiences.
 WBL experiences are valuable because they help students develop careers beyond their secondary and postsecondary education.